Spain national baseball team

 The Spain national baseball team is the national team of Spain.
 It is governed by the Royal Spanish Baseball and Softball Federation.
 It is a member nation of the Confédération Européenne de Baseball, or Confederation of European Baseball.

-The Spanish team includes players of Dominican, Venezuelan, and Cuban origin.

 History

+The Spanish national team won the European Baseball Championship in 1955.
+In 1992, it took part in the Olympic Games, held in Barcelona.

-In 2013, Spain qualified for the first time for the World Baseball Classic.
+In 2013, they qualified for the first time for the World Baseball Classic.
 They lost all three games against Puerto Rico, the Dominican Republic, and Venezuela.

-More recently, Spain competed in the 2019 European Baseball Championship, coming in third to win a bronze medal.
+Spain competed in the 2019 European Baseball Championship, coming in third to win a bronze medal.
 Among the players who competed for it were Engel Beltré, Rhiner Cruz, Ricardo Hernández, Fernando Martínez, Leslie Nacar, Antonio Noguera, and Blake Ochoa.
-With this achievement, Spain qualified again for the final qualification stage of the 2020 Summer Olympics, but it failed to achieve the place as it finished fourth.
+With this achievement, Spain qualified again for the final qualification stage of the 2020 Summer Olympics, but it failed to qualify by finishing fourth.

+In 2023, Spain became European champions again at the European Championship, 68 years after their first title.

 Results and fixtures

 The following is a list of professional baseball match results currently active in the latest version of the WBSC World Rankings, as well as any future matches that have been scheduled.